JitenShahani/RequestValidationInMinimalAPIs/README.md

 ### Get a blog post by Id
 - **Endpoint**: `GET /posts/{id:Guid}`
 - **Description**: This endpoint returns a single blog post based on the blog post Id you provide.
+The data will be cached using Hybrid Cache, and the response header `X-Data-Source` will indicate whether the data is coming from the Database or Cache.
 - **Responses**:
   - `200 OK`: Returns the blog post.
   - `404 Not Found`: Blog post not found.